 When individuals find themselves being arrested, the natural reaction is to question the arrest, pull away and/or to physically retreat or resist.
-The reality is that these actions can be charged as an independent criminal offense - Resisting Arrest.
-If you have been the subject of an arrest or have received a criminal complaint, ticket or summons for Resisting Arrest, Schmierlaw, can help.
+All these actions can be charged as an independent criminal offense

 Law Office of James G. Schmier, PLLC